FelixYuHengYang/CEE4530/Lab 2 - Acid Rain/labfire_Lab2_Report.md

 |$K_w$|$10^{-14}$|-|

-Figure 1 matches the theoretical expectations for the relationship between pH and hydraulic residence time, since the significant drop in pH (from approximately 5.5 to 4) occurs around the residence time of the system.
-This means that the lake had enough acid neutralizing capacity for one residence time, after which the ANC of the lake started depleting and the ANC of the incoming acid shifted the pH of the system down.
-Figure 2 also agrees with the expected relationship between ANC and residence time.
-At a ratio of time over residence time of 1, the ANC of the lake is almost zero, after which point it becomes negative as the acid rain keeps entering the system.
-The closed system approximation (Figure 3) matches the experimental results shown in Figure 2.
+The set of graphs below for the closed and open systems of ANC (Figure 3,4 and 5) were smoothed out, but the graphs are still available in the code above the report.
+Figure 1 matches the theoretical expectations for the relationship between pH and hydraulic residence time, since the significant drop in pH (from approximately 5.5 to 4) occurs after a unit of the residence time of the system.
+This means that the lake had just enough acid neutralizing capacity for one residence time, after which the ANC of the lake started depleting and the ANC of the incoming acid lowered the pH of the system.
+Figure 2 also confirms the expected relationship between ANC and residence time.
+After one unit of hydraulic residence time, the ANC of the lake is almost zero, becoming negative as more acid rain enters the system.
+The closed system approximation (Figure 3) corresponds with the experimental results shown in Figure 2.
 This means that assuming that the amount of total carbon is equal to the carbon that we added to the system by the addition of $NaHCO_3$ is a good model for approximating the ANC level at various time points.
-Theoretically, this is explained by the fact that the lake did not have time to equilibrate with the atmosphere, since the experiment was run the moment the carbon was added and reaching equilibrium with atmospheric $CO_2$ would take very long.
+Theoretically, this is due to the fact that the lake likely did not have time to equilibrate with the atmosphere, since the experiment was run the moment the carbon was added and reaching equilibrium with atmospheric $CO_2$ would take much longer than that given amount of time.
 The volatile system modeled in Figure 4 is evidently underestimating the lake ANC levels in the beginning of the experiment although it matches the experimental ANC values after approximately 1 residence time.
 This is because after 1 residence time, both the volatile and the non-volatile systems assume a complete depletion of total carbon in the system.
-Finally, Figure 5 shows the experimental ANC levels as well as the two models in the same graph, which emphasizes the strong agreement of the closed system to the experimental values and the large deviation of the volatile system from the actual ANC levels in the lake.
+Finally, Figure 5 shows the experimental ANC levels as well as the two models in the same graph, which emphasizes the strong relationship between the closed system to the experimental values and the large deviation of the volatile system from the actual ANC levels in the lake.

 <p align="center">
   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Lab%202%20-%20Acid%20Rain/images/Question_1.png" alt="PH vs Dimensionless Hydraulic Residence Time"/>